tonytvo/blog-generator/content/blog/how-to-win-friends-influence-people-summary/index.md

   - Small-picture thinking: the foundation of leaving others a little better.
   - If our minds are focused only on big payoffs, we will overlook the small opportunities that make the biggest difference.
   - Many people make the mistake of equating inspiration with implementation.
   - The real key to winning friends and influencing people today, says Robbins, is “moving relationships from manipulative to meaningful.
-The only way you do that is by constantly adding meaning and value."
+You can only do that by constantly adding meaning and value."
-  - Every single interaction with his spouse sent her one of two messages–that she was the most important person in the world to him or that she wasn’t.
+  - Every interaction with his spouse sent her one of two messages–that she was the most important person in the world to him or that she wasn’t.
 He’d sent the latter message far too often.
-  - Many ancient teachings converge to one thing: Don’t do to others what you wouldn’t want them to do to you.
+  - Many ancient teachings converge on one thing: Don’t do to others what you wouldn’t want them to do to you.

 # How to Merit and Maintain Others’ Trust